oguz-duman/grading/README.md

     b. **Column configuration**

-    The program asks for the starting cells of the relevant columns.
+    The application asks for the starting cells of the relevant columns.

     For example:
     * A2  → student ID